Kitware/dive/docs/Attributes.md

 After clicking the eye icon, all attributes that are unset will be removed from view.
 This is useful for reviewing or viewing attributes of a track when there is a large number of Attribute Definitions.

-1. To add attributes click on the corresponding "+Attribute" icon for either a Track or Detection Attribute
+1. To add attributes click on the corresponding "+Attribute" icon for either a track or detection attribute
     1. ![Eye Icon](images/Attributes/AttributeButton.png)

 1. This will bring up a New Attribute dialog where you can enter a unique name for the attribute